kycdao/kycdao.github.io/concepts/NFT/NTNFT.md

 As kycDAO supports multiple different blockchain types and each blockchain has its own implementation or standard (and sometimes multiple!), we've attempted to use the most popular standard on each blockchain and tried to ensure the smart contract interface is as similar as possible.

-For a more detailed explanation of our smart contracts please see [:icon-log: Smart contracts](/for-developers/smart-contracts)
+For a more detailed explanation of the smart contracts kycDAO uses, please see [:icon-log: Smart contracts](/for-developers/smart-contracts)